Wishing you knew more about Aboriginal culture? Search no more.

 Stop feeling bad about not knowing.
 Make it fun to know better.

-Unsurprisingly, there are not many Aboriginal politicians in Australia’s history.
-But their numbers are increasing.
+There are not many Aboriginal politicians in Australia's history—yet.
+Their numbers are increasing.
 Below is a selection of Aboriginal politicians (for a full list check out Wikipedia).

 Cynthia Lui – 2017